 For the first quarter, place it straight into a small bowl and enjoy the taste of the eel and sauce by itself.
 You can enjoy the same sweet and rich flavor as a regular unagi donburi.

-Next, top with finely chopped spring onions, shredded nori, wasabi and other condiments you like.
+Next, top with finely chopped spring onions, shredded nori, wasabi, and other condiments you like.
 The best part of this step is to enjoy the arrangement by putting on your favorite condiments.

 I personally added spring onions and kizami nori this time!
-I also highly recommend the fresh wasabi because aroma and the spicy taste go well with the sweet eel.
+I also highly recommend the fresh wasabi because the aroma and the spicy taste go well with the sweet eel.

 For the third quarter, it is most common to pour dashi/green tea over the hitsumabushi along with toppings and condiments such as wasabi.
 We call this version "unagi chazuke".
 The refreshing taste allows you to enjoy eel in a completely different way.